kubecost/docs/getting-started.md

 ## <a name="custom-prom"></a>Custom Prometheus & Grafana

-Using your existing Grafana & Prometheus installation is supported with our paid offering.
-This is not currently included in our free tier because of the nuances required in completed this integration successfully.
-Please contact us (team@kubecost.com) if we can help you get this configured!
+Using your existing Grafana & Prometheus installation is supported in our paid offering today.
+This is not currently included in our free tier because of several nuances required in completed this integration successfully.
+Please contact us (team@kubecost.com) if you want to learn more!

 ## <a name="basic-auth"></a>Basic auth Ingress example